CUAir/Autopilot/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the GET argument "time" (/status/softstatus?time=TIME) to request a status at a specific time.
-If an exact value is not available, an interoplated value will be provided.
+If an exact value is not available, an interpolated value will be provided.

 ::